solaasan/Open-Jellycore/README.md

 The entirety of Jellycore is documented using Doc-C. [See Online documentation](https://openjelly.github.io/Open-Jellycore/documentation/open_jellycore/).

 # Contributing
 If you are curious about contributing or where to start, the Features header is a great place to look at what is still left!
-If you are looking for smaller things to fix, there are a plethora of `// TODO:` comments throughout the library that are all small fixes or additions that would be nice to have.
+If you are looking for smaller things to fix, there is a plethora of `// TODO:` comments throughout the library that are all small fixes or additions that would be nice to have.